Permitting standard 45ft containers to be used on Europe’s roads would be a backward step

 This problem, which is partly a matter of inertia or resistance to change and partly one of ship design, is not insurmountable.
 European shortsea operators have tackled this successfully and are now building ships that can accommodate both standard ISO containers and 2.5m palletwides.
 It is about time the deepsea lines took note.

-David Chesling, managing director, Dunelm Public Relations
+David Cheslin, managing director, Dunelm Public Relations

 Back to overview